DevL/codecoupled/source/_posts/2014-03-03-walking-the-walk.markdown

 Over the weekend a team member fell ill, but we regained another so on the whole the mob remained four strong.
 One of the first things pointed out to us by the returning team member was that we really didn't have to use a feature branch as there was no branching going on, especially as the new app was yet to be deployed to production.

-The weekly planning meeting had us pause the ongoing work in favour of a number of smaller, but higher priority tasks.
-Admittedly, for two out of these, the mob turned out to be overkill and in hindsight we would probably have been better served by splitting off one or two team members to tackle them while keeping the mob focused on the main task.
+The weekly planning meeting had us pause the ongoing work in favour of a number of smaller, but higher priority, tasks.
+Admittedly, for two of these, the mob turned out to be overkill and in hindsight we would probably have been better served by splitting off one or two team members to tackle the smaller tasks while keeping the mob focused on the main task.
 Nevertheless, it was a valuable learning experience to handle even these simple tasks as a mob.

 In the afternoon, following a failed ice cream break turned into a coffee break, an iOS developer sat in out of curiosity just as we touched upon something that required his input.
 While it's not a particular property of mob programming itself, being able to pick a stake holders' brain directly while working is not be underestimated.

 ### Tuesday, fifth day of mob programming

 Tuesday saw us returning to the main task in earnest.
-The day started slowly with various technical hickups during setup wasting time.
+The day started slowly with various technical hickups during setup, wasting time.
 In hindsight, I cannot stress the value of having a good setup when mob programming, but at the time we deemed what we had to be good enough for the experiment.

 During the daily retrospective the concern that compared to when pair programming, it took longer time to agree on what to focus on and make decisions.
 The counter point was made that consensus is worth taking time and that any decision thusly made would be stronger.